syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDateTimeRangeNavigator/Getting-Started.md

 ## Initialize DateTimeRangeNavigator

 [`SFDateTimeRangeNavigator`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDateTimeRangeNavigator.html) allows users to drag the designer screen from toolbox to designer window.
-The properties window will be displayed where you change the necessary functionalities to customize the chart in designer.
+The properties window will be displayed where you change the necessary functionalities to customize the datetime range navigator in designer.

 ![SFDateTimeRangeNavigator Designer support in Xamarin.iOS](Getting-Started-images/designer.gif)